ersilia-os/olinda/README.md

 CMAKE_ARGS="-DONNX_USE_PROTOBUF_SHARED_LIBS=OFF -DProtobuf_USE_STATIC_LIBS=ON" poetry install
 ```

-- [ ] Optimize weighting scheme for imbalanced data as well as for training vs reference data
 - [ ] ErsiliaModel compatibility (Currently hard-coded for eos97yu.
 Ersilia models require an output adapter to standardise prediction formatting)
-- [ ] Wrapper class for cleaner ONNX input/output
 - [ ] Multi-output models